 If you’re not already working in the cloud, chances are your work life is dominated by email – emails telling you about meetings, emails talking about project statuses, emails about wins and losses.
 Then there’s the emails with attachments that have also been emailed to 10 other people and you’re all meant to make amendments individually so that someone else can collate them later and produce a new document - let’s call it v2.17 - that will then need to be reviewed again.
 (Phew!)

-Even if you have a strong culture of version control, email is not the best way to collaborate; Google’s apps for business were developed in response to this mountain of paperwork.
+Even if you have a strong culture of version control, email is not the best way to collaborate; Google’s collaboration software, the apps for business were developed in response to this mountain of paperwork.
 The real strength of the G Suite for lies in its real-time collaboration possibilities.
 Multiple team members can work on the same document at the same time, with each individual’s efforts highlighted in a different colour for ease of use.
 You can also revert back to any previous version of the document with a simple click.

 The ability to get instant feedback on ideas and projects can be a godsend for productivity, saving those countless emails and development meetings, while making everything trackable and searchable because it’s all stored in the Google cloud.